cs50nestm/cs50labs/functions/README.md

 The code is already started, with a function declaration already done.
 However the function itself, always returns a special value `INT_MAX` which already exists for you, which is the largest possible value that can be held by an int.
 This value is sometimes used in functions you already used (such as `get_int()`) when an input for some reason can't be read.

 So the return type `int`, the function name `get_positive_int`, and the input argument `prompt` which has a `string` datatype, are already defined for you.
 Your job is to change the code in curly brackets to print this `prompt`, to ask the user for a positive `int`, check a condition, and repeat this process when a number less than or equal to zero, is input.
+Think back to the lab where you used a loop to validate user input.
+Can an approach like that work here?

+Try to get the function to do one thing at a time.
+Perhaps you try to get a loop working without a `prompt`, that only accepts positive numbers.
+Then try to add the `prompt`.

 {% spoiler "Hint for using `prompt`" %}